department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 ### Can I apply for S-DVI?

-You can apply for S-DVI if you meet these 4 criteria:
+You can apply for S-DVI if **all of the following are true for you**:

 - You were released from active duty under other than dishonorable conditions on or after April 25, 1951
 - You were rated for a service-connected disability (even if only 0%)